Important notice: Beware of scammers pretending to represent InData Labs

 This technology may seem costly enough to be used only by world-known companies like Walmart or Amazon.
 But these giants aren’t the only users of predictive analytics.

-Let’s take a look at a few less-known companies that utilize it.
+Let’s take a look at a few less-known companies that utilize predictive analytics in retail:

 Auchan uses geo-tracking to let buyers know about nearby stores.
 They also send push notifications when people are inside the store to notify about specific current promotions or goods on sale.
 That’s a great way to create a loyal customer base.
 And the more loyal your customers are, the more they’re going to spend with you.